CyclistsHub is supported by its readers. If you buy products using our links, we may receive a commission (learn more).

 - Steel mountain bikes are stiff, durable, and cheap.
 Their downside is their higher weight.

-- Aluminum mountain bikes more popular because they are stiff and lighter than steel frames.
+- Aluminum mountain bikes are more popular because they are stiff and lighter than steel frames.
 The downside is their higher price than steel MTBs.

 You can learn more about bike frame materials in my fully dedicated article.